iwiwsb/pegiscraper/README.md

 |...|...|...|...|...|

 ### Speed
-Very slow, because it downloads and parses pages one at a time.
-So far it needs to download 31346 pages (by March 2020).
+Very slow, because it downloads and parses pages one at a time, and so far it needs to download 31432 pages (by April 2nd 2020).